YuruSong/Life/README.md

 ## Informative conversations
 Gradually I feel talking consumes energy.
 Therefore, I am practicing being concise and perfer the conversations to be so on a daily basis.
 So please forgive me being quite in some occasion, I just have difficulty making response.

+Also I would be extremely happy after having inspiring chat with some (usually senior) people.

 ## Espresso beverage, Oatmeals, Poke bowls, Greek salad ... and more to be explored!
 And struggling to eat healthy.